 Being fired during a trial period

-Your employer can fire you without giving reasons or warnings if you’re within a 90-day trial period.
+Your employer can fire you without giving reasons or warnings if you’re within a trial period.

 Forced resignation or constructive dismissal

 Constructive dismissal is when you resign because your employer has made work unbearable for you or pressured you to resign.